dutchmims/The-Next-Adventure/README.md

 4. From the source section, select the Master Branch and then save.
 5. The page is refreshed and you will then see the URL of your website.

+### Cloning
+1. To clone the repository go to this link: https://github.com/git-guides/git-clone

 ### The site is live and hosted by Heroku

 1. The project utilized CI's mock terminal.